- Step 1: Adopt the Right Frame of Mind

 Some Calisthenics exercises do need some kind of basic equipment to work, while many others can be augmented with added equipment.
 Here are a few solid ideas for improvised equipment.

 First, there might be a Calisthenics Park near you!
-In that case, most if not all equipment you really need is provided for you, for free.
+In that case, most if not all the equipment you really need is provided for you, for free.
 Other Calisthenics workouts can be done with the help of everyday objects:

 - A bench or sidewalk can stand in for a set of Dip Bars for your bench dips.